nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `find KEYWORD [MORE_KEYWORDS] [c/CATEGORY]…​`

+* At least one keyword or category should be provided.
 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * The keywords will be searched on the name of the supplier.